 Travel writers Lara Dunston and Terence Carter have written around 50 travel guidebooks and scores of articles for magazines and newspapers all around the world, from National Geographic Traveler to The Independent.
 This year they embarked on a personal travel project called Grantourismo, a contemporary grand tour of the world where they aimed to travel more slowly and sustainably, to live like locals, and to do and learn things.
-They did a number of walks with Context in London, Paris, Venice, New York, and Istanbul which you can read about on Grantourismo under Walking Tours and Taking a Tour.
+They did a number of walks with Context in London, Paris, Venice, New York, and Istanbul which you can read about on Grantourismo.

 Q. How did you come up with the idea of Grantourismo?